Skip to main content

 RegulatorsFCA, FINRA, SIPC, SEC, CFTC, IIROC, CBI, AFSL, SFC, SEBI, MAS, MNB

-Founded in 1978 and publicly listed in NASDAQ (ticker: IBKR), Interactive Brokers is a global online broker which surpassed major financial crises, showing resilience and a rigorous risk management process.
+Founded in 1978 and publicly listed in NASDAQ (ticker: IBKR), Interactive Brokers is a global online broker that surpassed major financial crises, showing resilience and a rigorous risk management process.

 Interactive Brokers offers an advanced investment platform that includes a wide range of products (stocks, options, mutual funds, ETFs, futures, bonds, and currencies) from 150 markets, solid trade execution (IB SmartRouting), and a set of technical and fundamental tools to help you in your investment decisions.

 Beginners and intermediate investors have educational tools to explore, but the learning curve will be steep.
 That´s why we mainly endorse it to more advanced traders.
-Besides, the customer service gives crystal clear answers to your doubts, so there is no need to go back and forth.
+Besides, customer service gives crystal clear answers to your doubts, so there is no need to go back and forth.

 On the downside, Interactive Brokers’ fee structure is quite complex, the registration process is lengthy but fully online, and the broker doesn’t offer commission-free trading.
 However, when considering FX fees, narrower spreads, and the stock loan program, Interactive Brokers’ clients still get significant savings compared to most brokers.

-Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app to trade Stocks, Options and ETFs, ideal for beginner investors.
+Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app to trade Stocks, Options, and ETFs, ideal for beginner investors.
 Some of the features of IBKR GlobalTrader include automatic currency conversions, fractional shares, demo account, and more.

 Want to know more about Interactive Brokers?
 Check our Interactive Brokers Review.

-3# Plus500
+3# XTB

-86% of retail CFD accounts lose money.
+76-85% of retail CFD accounts lose money.

-Plus500 at a glance
+XTB at a glance

 Mobile App